Geethika2204/Aveon/README.md

 - **Feature-level explanations.** Alerts are actionable, not just a score.
 - **Fixed seeds (42).** Python, NumPy and TensorFlow are seeded for repeatable runs.

-## ⚠️ Notes and limitations

-- The decoder ends in a **sigmoid** (outputs between 0 and 1), while `RobustScaler` output is not bounded to that range.
-If reconstruction error looks inflated for extreme values, try a linear output activation.
-- The **3σ rule** assumes training reconstruction errors are roughly well-behaved; a stricter or looser multiplier trades false alarms against missed anomalies.
-- The ground-truth ID range (3401–4000) is **hard-coded**, so change it if your data differs.
-- `results.csv` lists only flagged workflows, not every test workflow.

 ## 🗂️ Project layout